 Scale Mail Armour +1

-The Scale Mail Armour +1 is a good armour for early game and super easy to acquire in Act 1.
+The Scale Mail Armour +1 is a good armour for the early game and is super easy to acquire in Act 1.
 You can buy the medium armour from Dammon inside the “The Hollow” (Druid Grove).

 Haste Helm